-Christopher Hoyes is a Senior Consultant with Roland Berger Strategy Consultants specializing in strategy for the automotive industry.
+Christopher Hoyes is a Principal with Roland Berger specializing in strategy for the Industrial Products and Services industry.
 Prior to his work at Roland Berger, Mr. Hoyes worked at the Consolidated Edison Company of New York as a senior analyst in strategic planning.
-Mr. Hoyes’ experience with community service and development started with his time with the New York Urban League Young Professionals where he served on the community service committee.
-Mr. Hoyes holds a B.S. from Georgetown University and an M.B.A. from The University of Chicago Booth School of Business.
+Mr. Hoyes’s experience with community service and development started with his time with the New York Urban League Young Professionals where he served on the community service committee.
+Mr. Hoyes holds a B.S. from Georgetown University and an M.B.A. from the University of Chicago Booth School of Business.

-Ken Tsang is the Director of Technology & Marketing at Standard Market, a specialty food retail and restaurant group based in the Chicago area.
-In his current role, Mr. Tsang oversees Standard Market's communications, brand identity, public relations, and consumer insights, along with all technology-related functions.
-Mr. Tsang has past experience as a strategy consultant at the Monitor Group, as well as operational management experience at McMaster-Carr Supply Company.
-Mr. Tsang holds an A.B. in History from Harvard University, S.M. in computer science from the University of Chicago, and M.B.A. from the Kellogg School of Management at Northwestern University.
+Ken Tsang is the Director of Technology & Marketing at Standard Market, a specialty grocery and restaurant group based in the Chicago area.
+Prior to Standard Market, Mr. Tsang worked as a strategy consultant at the Monitor Group (now part of Deloitte Consulting) and in operations management at McMaster-Carr Supply Company.
+Mr. Tsang holds a Bachelor of Arts degree in History from Harvard University, Master of Science in Computer Science from the University of Chicago, and M.B.A. from the Kellogg School of Management at Northwestern University.

 Kirsten Villers earned her B.A. in Political Science from Duke University, followed by her M.B.A. from Northwestern's Kellogg School of Management, with concentrations in Finance and Not-for-Profit Administration.
 Ms. Villers spent her career working in investment and commercial banking at JPMorgan and its legacy organizations.
 During her time at JPM, she spent two years as the Business Manager for the CEO and CFO of Chase Commercial Banking, assisting in all aspects of running a $6 billion business.
 Subsequently, Ms. Villers worked at Chase Capital, focused on providing subordinated debt and equity capital to Chase customers.
 After leaving JPMorgan in 2009, Ms. Villers served as the CFO for a digital media start-up called Rogue Paper.